cdsmith/HMock/README.md

 with HMock.
 Otherwise, you can use `withMockT` to manually inject each of your threads into the same `MockT` block.
 Whichever way you do it, the expectations are shared between threads so that an expectation added in one thread can be fulfilled by the other.

-(If you don't want this, then you can use `runMockT` once per thread to run each thread with its own set of expectations.)
+If you don't want to share expectations, then you can use `runMockT` once per thread to run each thread with its own set of expectations.

 ### How do I test code with exceptions?